munificent/game-programming-patterns/book/singleton.markdown

     </aside>

-    If, later, the architecture is changed to support multiple `World` instances (perhaps for streaming or testing purposes), `Log`, `FileSystem`, and `AudioPlayer` are all unaffected -- they won't even know the difference.
-The downside with this, of course, is that more code ends up coupled to `World` itself.
+    If, later, the architecture is changed to support multiple `Game` instances (perhaps for streaming or testing purposes), `Log`, `FileSystem`, and `AudioPlayer` are all unaffected -- they won't even know the difference.
+The downside with this, of course, is that more code ends up coupled to `Game` itself.
 If a class just needs to play sound, our example still requires it to know about the world in order to get to the audio player.

     We solve this with a hybrid solution.
-Code that already knows about World can simply access `AudioPlayer` directly from it.
+Code that already knows about `Game` can simply access `AudioPlayer` directly from it.
 For code that doesn't, we provide access to `AudioPlayer` using one of the other options described here.

- *  **Get it from a Service Locator.** So far, we're assuming the global class is some regular concrete class like `World`.
+ *  **Get it from a Service Locator.** So far, we're assuming the global class is some regular concrete class like `Game`.
 Another option is to define a class whose sole reason for being is to give global access to objects.
 This common pattern is called a <a class="pattern" href="service-locator.html">Service Locator</a> and gets its own chapter.